Ergonomic Chairs Essential Features for Healthy and Comfortable Sitting

 Tilt with Adjustable Tilt Tension

-Once the tilt is positioned to unlock the tilt or reclines back a few degrees more relieving pressure from the pin or lock bar.
-Tilt lock is applied to lock tilt totally if the chair is in the upright position.
+Once the tilt is positioned, it can be unlocked by reclining back a few more degrees to relieve the pressure from the pin or lock bar.
+Tilt lock remains entirely applied to the tilt if the chair is in the upright position.

 Lumbar Support Adjustment